victorvicto/myMiniCP/userguide/source/minicp.rst

-The core of a CP solver is a mechanism called  *trail* that is able to store and restore the state of objects.
+The core of a CP solver is a mechanism called  *trail* that is able to store and restore the reversibleState of objects.
 To keep things simple, you can view a trail as an implementation for `undo` operations.